 More importantly, as outlined above, the key to finding data that works is good quality location data that’s been processed using sophisticated algorithms to filter out any spoofed or suspicious data.
 This is exactly what Gravy Analytics does.

-Finally, let’s not overlook the fact that location data is deterministic.
+Finally, let’s not overlook the fact that deterministic data includes location information.
 When compared to other methods, physical world visits are the strongest possible indicator of consumer interests and affinities.
 To illustrate, I might research a Ferrari online, and cookie data will show as much, but I am highly unlikely to ever buy a Ferrari.
 In contrast, if I attend Andrea Bocelli’s upcoming concert at Madison Square Garden, it’s almost certain I’m an opera fan.
-As we say, “Where we go is who we are.”
+As we say, “Where we go is who we are.”.

 For more information on how Gravy Analytics ensures quality and accurate insights, visit us here!